Ashley Hinson: Tenure

 Hinson, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.

 On July 19, 2022, Hinson and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

 In 2022, Hinson was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Agriculture

+In 2023, in response to California's Proposition 12, Hinson introduced the Ending Agricultural Trade Suppression (EATS) Act, which sought to prohibit state and local governments from imposing production standards on agricultural goods sold in interstate commerce.
+The proposal became a key point of contention during negotiations over the 2023 United States farm bill, but it was ultimately not included in the farm bill extension.

 Infrastructure

 In 2021, Hinson voted against the Infrastructure Investment and Jobs Act.

 Social Security

-In 2020, Hilson said she was "open" to raising the retirement age for Social Security.
+In 2020, Hinson said she was "open" to raising the retirement age for Social Security.